isoaxe/personal-website/README.md

 You will also need to [login](https://firebase.google.com/docs/cli#sign-in-test-cli) and link this project to the remote, which will be your Google account.

+### `firebase functions:config:set email_router.email=EMAIL_ADDRESS email_router.password=EMAIL_PASSWORD`

+[Set](https://firebase.google.com/docs/functions/config-env) the Firebase environment variables for the router email address and password.
+These are implemented in `email.js` but require configuration first.
+EMAIL_ADDRESS and EMAIL_PASSWORD in this script should be replaced with the secret address and password that have previously been created for the email router (see note above).

 ### `cd functions`

 Navigate to the functions folder in a new shell tab to set up the server.